 Not my idea of a mustache razor at 3" long, but I guess Wade & Butcher had their own ideas.

-Click picture to enlarge, or click here for more pictures.
+Click picture to enlarge, or click here for more pictures. not available

 D.C.
 Halsted.
 This one was probably cut, maybe a chipped blade?
 Still a nice compact